 For the DS NMDS, the reporting period is the financial year.
-For 2016-17, this is 1 July 2016 to 30 June 2017.

 Funded agencies are asked to record key information about service users on an ongoing basis, so that they can transmit the required information to their jurisdiction.
 Most jurisdictions require information to be transmitted at the end of each financial year quarter.
 Some only require information to be transmitted at the end of the financial year.
-At the end of the financial year, each jurisdiction is required to provide collated data to the AIHW.
+At the end of the financial year, each jurisdiction is required to provide collated data to the Australian Institute of Health and Welfare.